More than half of those working in the sales industry say that stress causes them to comfort eat, research shows.

 Overall the report showed that stress continues to be a significant contributor to poor mental health, low productivity and absenteeism in the UK workforce – an epidemic that is increasing.

 Are you currently feeling stressed in your job?
-Do you feel like your company aren’t doing enough to help you cope with stress?
+Do you feel like your company isn’t doing enough to help you cope with stress?
 Perhaps it’s time to move on…

 If you’re considering looking for another job, we have a number of sales jobs available on our website.
 Search for roles here.